timecamp-org/script-timecamp-projects-sync/README.md

 - Fetches projects from Redmine
 - Updates existing projects in TimeCamp
-- Creates new projects in TimeCamp if they don't exist
+- Creates new projects and tasks in TimeCamp if they don't exist
-- Runs automatically on a daily schedule
+- Exports time entries from TimeCamp to Redmine for a specified date range

 ## Prerequisites